Ruha Benjamin

 Ruha Benjamin (born 1978) is a sociologist and professor in the Department of African American Studies at Princeton University.
 She works on the relationship between innovation and equity, particularly the intersection of race, justice, and technology.
-Benjamin authored People's Science: Bodies and Rights on the Stem Cell Frontier (2013), Race After Technology: Abolitionist Tools for the New Jim Code (2019), and Viral Justice: How We Grow the World We Want (2022).
+Benjamin authored People's Science: Bodies and Rights on the Stem Cell Frontier (2013), Race After Technology: Abolitionist Tools for the New Jim Code (2019), Viral Justice: How We Grow the World We Want (2022) and Imagination: A Manifesto (2024).

 In 2024, she was named a MacArthur fellow.